Teaching Canada's History: 2024 Excellence in Teaching Finalists

 Glebe Collegiate Institute, Ottawa, Ontario

-Jessica McIntyre created Project True North in order to engage students in primary document research, to challenge accepted versions of Canadian history, and to share these stories — the truth of the True North — with the country.
+Jessica McIntyre implemented Project True North in order to engage students in primary document research, to challenge accepted versions of Canadian history, and to share these stories — the truth of the True North — with the country.
 Over the last three years, English Language Learners and French Immersion students in her grade 10 Canadian History classroom have uncovered untold stories of the Great War by studying the lives of Canadian Nursing Sisters, members of the No. 2 Construction Battalion, and recipients of Great War medals housed at the Canadian War Museum.
 By poring over these documents, a story is created, and a person is remembered for their extraordinary sacrifice and bravery.

 Michele Schwab